aakloul/katacoda-scenarios/bof101/step8.md

 - `caller`: a function that call another function
 - `callee`: a function which is called by another function
 - `stack frame`: a region in the stack aimed to store and retrieve data for a specific function
+- `Instruction Pointer` (IP) is a register pointing to the next instruction to execute

 In our vulnerable code, we had the main function calling the say function, and therefore:
 - main is the caller